How To Find The Best Baby Clothes

 Some tips for finding and acquiring the best baby clothes are:

 - Ask your friends!
 Parents tend to keep piles and piles of old baby clothes.
 If you’re baby is a season or two younger than your friends kid, even better.
 You can ask them to save last season’s clothes for you, and then you’ll have a wardrobe ready for you after your baby’s next growth spurt.

 - Shop second-hand stores.
 Second-hand stores abound and have some really great options.
 You can find designer brands.
 You can find organic combed cotton.
 You can find pieces that look brand new at a fraction of the cost.
 Baby’s grow fast, so some of those itty bitty pieces barely get touched (and in some cases, never get worn before being donated).

 - Watch for sales at your favorite shops.
 You can usually sign up for a newsletter at a store that you’re interested in shopping at and you’ll receive a discount code in your email.
 Planning and saving for sales is a great way to get brand new clothes at a discount.

 Finding the best baby clothes doesn’t mean you have to be rich for your baby’s wardrobe to be safe and stylish.
 The best thing you can do is start small.
 Instead of buying 10 baby onesies, just start with a couple of high-quality pieces.
 Quality is what matters here, not quantity.
 Babies don’t need a lot of “stuff.”
 They just need unconditional love and a safe home.
-Be sure to view all of Bitsy Bug Boutique's girl baby outfits and cute boy outfits today.
+Be sure to view all of Bitsy Bug Boutique's girl baby outfits and cute boy outfits today for all your babies day time clothing needs.
 They're fun, affordable, and easy to match with your favorite looks or photo shoots.